 - Why is the data definition simpler?
-(Why did we introduce the syntactic category <term> in the CFG?) - Consider the following example:
+(Why did we introduce the syntactic category <term> in the CFG but not in the data definition?) - Consider the following example:

-- Are strings a good data representation for programs? - Why do we use string representations for programs?
+- Are strings a good data representation for programs? - Why do we use external string representations for programs (in source program files)?